Iridium40/coach-assistant/SUPABASE_SETUP.md

 - Public read access to avatars
 - Authenticated users to delete avatars
 - Authenticated users to update avatars

+### Recipe Storage Policies

+1. In your Supabase project dashboard, go to **SQL Editor**
+2. Open the file `supabase/migrations/006_recipes_storage_policies.sql` from this project
+3. Copy the entire contents
+4. Paste it into the SQL Editor in Supabase
+5. Click **Run** to execute the policies

+This will create policies that allow:
+- Public read access to recipe images
+- Admin users can upload, update, and delete recipe images

 ### Option B: Disable RLS on Storage (Alternative)